nus-test/nus-test.github.io/content/authors/mehtab-zafar/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Mehtab Zafar is a Masters Student working on automated SQL reduction.
+bio: Mehtab Zafar was a Master's Student working on automated SQL reduction.

 # interests:
 # - Artificial Intelligence